 You can help the baby turtles’ chances of survival by taking care of their nest, protecting them until birth and then helping them reach the ocean after hatching.

-Hotels which offer turtle watching tours in Antigua:
+Hotels which offer turtle release programs in Antigua:

 Check out the video below which shows some baby turtles spotted on the beach at St. James Club Resort: